DonggeLiu/ZiMuZuCrawler/README.md

 ##Usage:

-1. You can run it directly in terminal with:
-    `Python3 ZiMuZuCrawler.py`

-    OR
+1. Run `Python3 update.py` in terminal to store all the latest TV shows into `updatedResources.txt`
+2. Run `Python3 download.py` in terminal to download shows stored in previous step and keep record of the latest ones with `downloadedResources.txt`

+##Recommandations:

-2. Use [Crontab](http://www.adminschoice.com/crontab-quick-reference) to run it automatically, for example:
+1. Use [Crontab](http://www.adminschoice.com/crontab-quick-reference) to update shows automatically, for example:

-	  `45 7-8,19-21 * * * /usr/local/bin/Python3 /Users/.../ZimuZu/zimuzu.py >> /Users/.../ZiMuZu/dialog.log`
+	  `*/30 * * * * /usr/local/bin/python3 /Users/donggeliu/kit/ZiMuZu/update.py >> /Users/donggeliu/kit/ZiMuZu/dialog.log`

 Remember using absolute path in Crontab.

+## TODO list:
+1. SMS notification
+2. aria2 integration

 ##Donation: